fobnail/docs/docs/fobnail-api.md

 }
 ```

-If AIK verification fails **4.03** is returned, payload may contain additional
+If AIK verification fails, **4.03** is returned, and the payload may contain
-context.
-If provided EK object ID is invalid **4.04** is returned.
+additional context.
+If provided EK object ID is invalid, **4.04** is returned.

 #### /admin/provision

-Client calls this endpoint to create a Provisioning Context.
-Client provides
+This endpoint is used to create a Provisioning Context.
+The client provides the
-result of Credential Activation as payload:
+result of Credential Activation as a payload:

 ```json
 {